lewagonlisbon/programming4everybody/README.md

 By completing this course, **you get a special 10% off the next Lisbon course tuition**, and you can combine this discount with any other active scholarship! 🇵🇹 Applications are open for our next batches, check out the dates on our website and [get in touch with our bootcamp manager Fernando](https://programming4everybody.slack.com/archives/C0110B1M057/p1586270434306700).

-You can also follow us on [Facebook](https://www.facebook.com/lewagonlisbon), [Instagram](https://www.instagram.com/lewagonlisbon), [Meetup](https://www.meetup.com/Le-Wagon-Lisbon-Coding-Station), and stay involved with our amazing community 🤩
+You can also follow us on [Facebook](https://www.facebook.com/lewagonlisbon), [Instagram](https://www.instagram.com/lewagonlisbon), or [Meetup](https://www.meetup.com/Le-Wagon-Lisbon-Coding-Station), and get involved in our amazing community 🤩

 ![](https://github.com/lewagonlisbon/programming4everybody/raw/master/images/lisbon.jpg)